lnxchk/chefdk-fundamentals/scene_07.md

-An attribute is a specific detail about a node to understand:
+A Chef attribute can be seen as a variable to understand:
 * The current state of the node
 * What the state of the node was at the end of the previous chef-client run
 * What the state of the node should be at the end of the current chef-client run